 Morning: If breakfast isn't included with your accommodations then head for the Lincoln Diner for breakfast.

-32 Carlisle St Gettysburg
+32 Carlisle St., Gettysburg

 The Lincoln Diner has been serving locals, tourists, and college students for over 60 years.